Three-dimensional chess

 Three-dimensional chess (or 3‑D chess) is any chess variant that replaces the two-dimensional board with a three-dimensional array of cells between which the pieces can move.
-In practical play, this is usually achieved by boards representing different layers being laid out next to each other.
+In practice, this is usually achieved by boards representing different layers being laid out next to each other.
+Three-dimensional chess has often appeared in science fiction—the Star Trek franchise in particular—contributing to the game's familiarity.

 Three-dimensional variants have existed since at least the late 19th century, one of the oldest being Raumschach (German for "Space chess"), invented in 1907 by Ferdinand Maack and considered the classic 3‑D game.
-Maack founded a Raumschach club in Hamburg in 1919, which remained active until World War II.

 Chapter 25 of David Pritchard's The Classified Encyclopedia of Chess Variants discusses some 50 such variations extending chess to three dimensions as well as a handful of higher-dimensional variants.
 Chapter 11 covers variants using multiple boards normally set side by side which can also be considered to add an extra dimension to chess.

-"Three-dimensional chess" is used colloquially to describe complex, dynamic systems with many competing entities and interests, including politics, diplomacy and warfare.
-To describe an individual as "playing three-dimensional chess" implies a higher-order understanding and mastery of the system beyond the comprehension of their peers or ordinary observers, who are implied to be "playing" regular chess.
+The expression "three-dimensional chess" is sometimes used as a colloquial metaphor to describe complex, dynamic systems with many competing entities and interests, including politics, diplomacy and warfare.
+To describe an individual as "playing three-dimensional chess" implies a higher-order understanding and mastery of the system beyond the comprehension of their peers or ordinary observers, who are implied to be playing "regular chess".

-Three-dimensional chess has often appeared in science fiction—the Star Trek franchise in particular—contributing to the game's familiarity.

 Kubikschach

 Lionel Kieseritzky (1806–1853) developed Kubikschach (German for "Cube chess") in 1851.
 He used an 8×8×8 board, labelling the third dimension with Greek letters alpha through theta.
 This format was later picked up by Maack in 1907 when developing Raumschach.
-According to David Pritchard, this format is: the most popular 3‑D board amongst inventors, and at the same time the most mentally indigestible for the players ...
+According to David Pritchard, this format is: [...] the most popular 3‑D board amongst inventors, and at the same time the most mentally indigestible for the players ...
 Less demanding on spatial vision, and hence more practical, are those games confined to three 8×8 boards and games with boards smaller than 8×8.

 Raumschach

 Ferdinand Maack (1861–1930) developed Raumschach (German for "Space chess") in 1907.
 He contended that for chess to be more like modern warfare, attack should be possible not only from a two-dimensional plane but also from above (aerial) and below (underwater).
 Maack's original formulation was for an 8×8×8 board, but after experimenting with smaller boards eventually settled on 5×5×5 as best.
-Other obvious differences from standard chess include two additional pawns per player, and a special piece (two per player) named unicorn.
+Other obvious differences from standard chess include two additional pawns per player, and a special piece (two per player) called the unicorn.